mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Direct Combat spells are when you shape mana in a way that it directly pummels the opposition—the magic is the damage.
 When you cast a Direct Combat spell, roll `Sorcery + Magic` opposed by the Rating of the target.
 Net Effct become damage and are added to any Amp Up damage the character chose.
 Damage from Direct Combat spells is not resisted.

 #### Indirect Combat Spells
 Rather than having the magic do the pummeling, Indirect Combat spells create an effect that causes the damage—igniting a fireball, say, or sparking a lightning bolt.
 To cast an Indirect Combat spell, roll `Sorcery + Magic vs. Rating`.
-Damage is caster’s `Magic divided by two (rounded up) + net effect + Amp Up damage`.
+Damage is caster’s `Magic divided by two (rounded up) + NET EFFECT + Amp Up damage`.
 Armor applies as usual for damage, as it would in physical combat.
 Indirect Combat spells frequently come with elemental effects.

 In addition to normal spell STATIS, Combat spells list the type of damage done, whether it is Stun (S) or Physical (P).